mariosdrth/vscode-clean-imports-on-save/README.md

 ## Description

 VS Code extension to clean the imports of JavaScript and TypeScript files (`.js`, `.jsx`, `.ts` and `.tsx`).
 The main difference with the "Organize Imports" of VS Code is that it doesn't re-sort the imports or adds spaces before and after the curly braces.
+Also, all file formatting (whitespace, indentation etc) remains untouched.
-The extension is triggered by default on saving (configurable in the extension settings) or by the Command Palette (a keybinding can be assigned there with the cog icon).
+<br/>The extension is triggered by default on saving (configurable in the extension settings) or by the Command Palette (a keybinding can be assigned there with the cog icon).

 ![Clean Imports](images/clean_imports.gif)